The Shawn Brimley Next Generation National Security Leaders Fellowship

 There is no cost to participate in the program, though individuals are responsible for the cost of travel to CNAS for dinners and events.
 Unless otherwise stated, all events will take place at CNAS in Washington.
 Please note: as COVID-19 concerns are ongoing, and in accordance with CNAS COVID-19 policy, programming will continue virtually.
 Frequently asked questions about the program and application cycle can be found here.

-Applications for the 2022 class are now open.
+Applications for the 2023 class are now closed.

 CNAS thanks Lockheed Martin and the American Express Foundation for its generous support of the program.